ntung/ContactBook/README.txt

 ---------------------------------
 How to use (only locally for now)
 ---------------------------------
-(Assuming you have installed python, sqlalchmey, and flask)
+(Assuming you have installed python 2.7, sqlalchemy, and flask)
 1. Download from bitbucket
 2. change directory (cd) to App directory
 3. Run 'python phonebooksite.py'